Red Hill Water Testing Results

 - 8Volatile organic compounds (VOCs) were sampled in June, September and December, 2017, and tested by the State Laboratory.
 These VOCs are apparently being leached from the inner coating of the water storage tank.
 They are absent from the raw (untreated) well water.

 - 10 TTHMs and HAAs were sampled in August, 2015 at the connection most distant from the well house; this is assumed to be the point of highest concentration.
 Scheduled to be sampled again in 2018.

 - 11 Sampled in August, 2015.
 Scheduled to be sampled again in 2018.

 What do all these numbers mean?

-Of great importance, this information shows that your drinking water met and exceeded all regulatory requirements during 2016.
+This information shows that your drinking water met and exceeded all regulatory requirements during 2017.
 We are fortunate to have a contaminant-free and reliable source for your drinking water needs, and a well-operated and maintained treatment facility.
 Additional information is provided below that will give you more detail on each potentially harmful contaminant or compound detected in your drinking water.